Anthony-Nolan/Atlas/README.md

 ### Terraform Configuration

 - Before terraform can be run for the first time, a new terraform workspace should be manually created.
 During the release step, this new workspace should be selected.
+    - In development, we needed to create this workspace as a one-off command in our Devops release, before removing it for future releases.
+    - TODO: ATLAS-216: Ensure this can be run as a one-off locally, without needing to change and revert the Devops release pipeline
 - You will also need to register any relevant resource providers.
 See notes in `.\terraform\main.tf`.
 - All Atlas infrastructure is controlled via terraform scripts.
 If any specific naming or configuration changes are required for your installation, such changes should be made to the terraform scripts in a fork of the repository - changing them manually in Azure will lead to the changes being reverted on the next deployment to that environment.